DataDog/documentation/content/tracing/search.md

 ### Facet Panel

-Use facets to easily filters on your Traces.
+Use Facets to easily filters on your Traces.
 The search bar and url automatically reflect your selections.

 {{< img src="tracing/search/facet_panel.png" alt="Facet panel" responsive="true" popup="true" style="width:80%;">}}